Skip to main content

 If a complainant believes the Equal Opportunity Policy has been violated and informal resolution is not appropriate, or has not been successful, they should report the incident promptly to their supervisor or department head, vice president for equity and inclusion, the director of equal opportunity and compliance, the associate vice president of human resources, the assistant director of human resources, or the dean of the School for Social Work (an option for employees in the School for Social Work).
 In order to aid in the fairness of this process, formal written complaints are “strongly encouraged" to be filed within 7 (seven) calendar days of the offending or questionable action or behavior.

-This procedure does NOT cover allegations of gender-based and sexual misconduct that is covered by the college’s Gender-Based and Sexual Misconduct Policy, Section 105, in this handbook.
+This procedure does NOT cover allegations of sex discrimination, sexual harassment, or sexual misconduct that is covered by the college’s Interim Sexual Misconduct Policy

 The following is an outline of the procedure generally followed once a complaint has been brought to the attention of the college: